Vi7ality/dropbox-explorer-api/README.md

 # Dropbox explorer App

-This project was bootstrapped with
+This project was created with
 [Create React App](https://github.com/facebook/create-react-app).
+Based on TypeScript.
+routing by React-router.
+Styled by Styled-component.
 All Dropbox REST API are processed by Dropbox SDK.

 The app allow to explore your dropbox storage and download files from the storage.